-13 Known issues
+13 Known limitations

-The following section describes some issues that are known not to work in VirtualBox 2.2.2.
+The following section describes some issues that are known not to work in VirtualBox 3.1.0.
 Unless marked otherwise these issues are planned to be fixed in later releases.

-- 64-bit guests on some 32-bit host systems with VT-x can cause instabilities to your system.
+- The following Guest SMP (multiprocessor) limitations exist: - Poor performance with 32-bit guests on AMD CPUs.
+This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
+Partially solved in 3.0.6 for 32 bits Windows NT, 2000, XP and 2003 guests.
+Requires 3.0.6 or higher Guest Additions to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
+This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions. - 64-bit guests on 32-bit hosts do not support SMP yet (except on Mac OS X). - 64-bit guests on some 32-bit host systems with VT-x can cause instabilities to your system.
 If you experience this, do not attempt to execute 64-bit guests.
-Refer to the VirtualBox user forum for additional information. - Shrinking virtual disk images is limited to VDI files.
+Refer to the VirtualBox user forum for additional information. - Direct 3D support in Windows guests.
+For this to work, the Guest Additions must be installed in Windows "safe mode".
+Press F8 when the Windows guest is booting and select "Safe mode", then install the Guest Additions.
+Otherwise Windows' file protection mechanism will interfere with the replacement DLLs installed by VirtualBox and keep restoring the original Windows system DLLs. - Compacting virtual disk images is limited to VDI files.
 The VBoxManage modifyhd -compact command is currently only implemented for VDI files.
-At the moment the only way to optimize the size of a virtual disk images in other formats (VMDK, VHD) is to clone the image and then use the cloned image in the VM configuration.
+At the moment the only way to optimize the size of a virtual disk images in other formats (VMDK, VHD) is to clone the image and then use the cloned image in the VM configuration. - OVF import/export: - Some virtual machine properties supported by VirtualBox's own XML file format are not exported.

-• OVF import/export:

-- Some virtual machine properties supported by VirtualBox's own XML file format are not exported.
 As a result, when exporting and then re-importing a virtual machine with VirtualBox, the settings need not be identical.
+This is especially true for the I/O APIC setting, 3D acceleration, hardware virtualization, nested paging and other VM properties. - OVF localization (multiple languages in one OVF file) is not yet supported.

+13 Known limitations

-This is especially true for the I/O APIC setting, 3D acceleration, hardware virtualization, nested paging and other VM properties. - OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - 3D OpenGL acceleration is limited to OpenGL in certain Windows, Linux and Solaris guests; see chapter 4.8, Hardware 3D acceleration (OpenGL), page 70. - Host-only networking.
-Creation/deletion of host-only adapters are supported for Windows hosts only presently.
-On other platforms, there is one fixed host-only interface called "vboxnet0" presently.
-This will change in a future release. - Vista 64-bit hosts have stability issues when using USB. - Mac OS X host.
-The following restrictions apply (all of which will be resolved in future versions):
+- Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Vista 64-bit hosts have stability issues when using USB. - Seamless mode does not work correctly on host systems with multiple monitors. - Mac OS X host.
+The following restrictions apply (all of which will be resolved in future versions): - No support for audio input. - The numlock emulation has not yet been implemented. - The CPU frequency metric is not supported. - 3D OpenGL acceleration.

-13 Known issues

-- No support for audio input. - The numlock emulation has not yet been implemented. - The CPU frequency metric is not supported. - 3D OpenGL acceleration.
 In general the OpenGL support for Linux guest is experimental.
 This counts especially in combination with compiz enabled window managers.
-Additional we are aware of the following issues: - OpenGL windows aren't updated in the Dock Icon real time preview. - There are several redraw problems with compiz enabled window managers on Linux guests.
-E.g. after save/restore state or a resize of the guest window. - OpenGL host support is not yet available on 64-bit kernels (Mac OS X 10.6). - Linux hosts.
+Additional we are aware of the following issues: - \ There are several redraw problems with compiz enabled window managers on Linux guests.
+E.g. after save/restore state or a resize of the guest window. - Linux hosts.
 There are a few problems when compiz is used as the host's window manager, notably: - seamless mode does not work well (garbled screen display if no windows are open in the guest); - OpenGL guest acceleration (added with 2.1) is very slow.